-In every design I aim to create living landscapes that balance the water needs of the property, rebuild topsoil, and resist fire, flooding and drought.
+In every design, I aim to create enjoyable spaces that also balance the water needs of the property, rebuild topsoil, and resist fire, flood and drought.

 By combining your vision and needs, with the land’s unique characteristics, I develop a construction-ready blueprint that can easily be interpreted by yourself or by any landscape contractor you may choose to hire.